pivotal/docs-tap/cli-plugins/apps/create-workload.hbs.md

 # Create a workload

-This topic describes how to create a workload from example source code with Tanzu Application Platform.
+This topic describes how to use the Apps CLI to create a workload in Tanzu Application Platform.

 ## <a id='prerequisites'></a> Prerequisites